Possibly the best keto burgers ever, stuffed with brie and caramelized onions. Who needs a bun when your stuffed burgers are this full of flavor?

 Note: not all of these are from keto blogs.
 Ignore the buns and focus on the burger!

 - Juicy Lucy Burgers

 - Spinach Artichoke Stuffed Burgers

 - 1 large onion thinly sliced

-- 4 oz Brie cheese cut into small pieces
+- 4 oz Brie cheese cut into ½ inch pieces

-- To caramelize the onions, heat olive oil in a large saute pan over medium low heat.
-Once hot, add onions and sprinkle with salt.
+- To caramelize the onions, heat the oil in a large saute pan over medium low heat.
+Once hot, add the onions and sprinkle with salt.

-- Cook slowly, stirring frequently, until a caramel brown colour and soft, about 15 to 20 minutes.
+- Cook slowly, stirring frequently, until they become tender and a deep amber, about 15 to 20 minutes.
 Do not let them get crispy.
-Reduce heat if necessary to keep them from burning or crisping.
+Reduce the heat if necessary to keep them from burning or crisping.

-- For the burgers, combine beef, salt and pepper in a large bowl.
+- Combine the beef, salt, and pepper in a large bowl.
 Mix by hand to combine well and divide into 6 even portions.

-- Take half of each portion and form into a thin patty.
+- Take a little more than half of each portion and form into a thin patty.
 Top each thin patty with some of the brie and onions, then top with remaining half of each portion and form around cheese and onions, into one large patty.
+Seal the edges well.

-- Cook burgers on pre-heated grill about 5 to 6 minutes per side for medium.
+- Cook the burgers on pre-heated grill about 5 to 6 minutes per side for medium.
 Cook slightly less for medium-rare and slightly more for medium-well.
-Meat should register at least 125°F (50°C) to 130°F (55°C) on an instant-read thermometer.
-Remove from grill and let sit 5 minutes.
+(Note: The USDA says burgers should be cooked to 160F for food safety.
+This is well done.
+I prefer mine medium rare but I must give you the proper safety information!)

 - Serve with lettuce, sliced tomatoes, and pickles, if desired.